mit-han-lab/llm-awq/tinychat/README.md

 We have optimized the speed of the context stage and updated our code with several enhancements, including the adoption of flash attention and the elimination of redundant computations.
 The key optimizations include:
 1. Adopting the flash-attention kernel (currently supports only single-batch operations).
 2. Computing only the last tokens in the final logits layer.
-3. For multi-turn conversations, restricting attention calculations to the newly input tokens during the context stage. (promptcache)
-4. Utilizing history KV caches in the context stage to address the forgetting issue introduced by the third optimization. (decoding-like context)
+3. Utilizing history KV caches in the context stage to speed up. (chunk prefill)

 Under certain conditions, these improvements can result in up to an 8x speedup in TTFT(Time To the First Token) with minor accuracy loss comparing with the old version of TinyChat.
-We conducted experiments on the Orin GPU, and the detailed results are provided below.
+We conducted experiments on the Orin GPU, and the detailed results are provided below. ('promptcache' means restricting attention calculations to the newly input tokens during the context stage for multi-turn conversations, which can induce serious forgetting problem.)

 ![](./figures/TTFT_Speedup_flash.png)
 ![](./figures/TTFT_Speedup_constant_input.png)